 - Performing white space, patentability or infringement analysis

 - Providing legal strategies in litigation matters that involve intellectual property

 - Drafting and/or reviewing non-disclosure and licensing agreements

-Kathleen is the President (2013-2014) of the Cranberry Area Toastmasters Club, Mentor to the Cranberry High Noon Toastmasters Club, Events Committee Chair (2014-2015) for the Pittsburgh Chapter of Women In Bio and is active in the Pittsburgh Chapter of the National Association of the Women’s Interactive Network.
-She also is a member of the Millvale Sportsmen’s Club, where she enjoys target shooting and archery, and is an NRA instructor for Basic Pistol, Personal Protection in the Home and Refuse to be a Victim courses.
+Kathleen is on the Audit Committee for District 13 of Toastmasters International and is a member of the Cranberry Area Toastmasters Club and the Cranberry High Noon Toastmasters Club.
+She is a member of the Pittsburgh Intellectual Property Law Association (Rules and Process Committee 2016-present ) She also is a member of the Millvale Sportsman’s Club, where she enjoys target shooting and archery, and is an NRA instructor for the courses: Basic Pistol, Personal Protection Inside the Home, Personal Protection Outside the Home, and Refuse to be a Victim.